ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Depending on the type of riding you will be doing, you may want to kit your bike out with some extras.
 A good quality saddle combined with a decent suspension seatpost such as a Suntour SP-12 NCX will make for a very comfortable ride.
 Mudguards are always a good idea, if you live in an area that gets a lot of rain (like the UK!).
 Pannier racks are also useful, combined with a bag – the saddle bag can sometimes double up as a place to store you battery and controller (if you have a hub motor conversion kit).

-Below is a selection of the bikes I have converted over the last couple of months.
+Below is a small selection of bikes I have converted over the years.

 Boardman MTR 8.9 full-suspension mountain bike fitted with a Bafang BBSHD mid-drive motor with 52v battery.